 - 4.4.5.1 To obtain the ethanol concentration value, the overall mean ethanol concentration results are multiplied by the dilution factor (if applicable).
 This will provide the ethanol concentration in g/100cc (weight per volume (w/v) percent). - 4.4.5.2 For volume per volume (v/v) value, divide w/v value by 0.79. - 4.4.5.3 Value must be reported as both w/v and v/v percent.
-The mean value must be truncated and reported out to the tenths decimal place \pm the uncertainty of measurement
+The mean value must be truncated and reported out to the tenths decimal place ± the uncertainty of measurement, rounded up to the tenths decimal place (+/- XX.X).

-Blood Alcohol Analytical Methods AM #1: Analysis for Volatiles by Headspace GC Revision 1 Issue Date: 09/16/2016
+Blood Alcohol Analytical Methods AM #1: Analysis for Volatiles by Headspace GC Revision 2 Issue Date: 12/29/2016

-- 4.4.6 Unknown Liquids and "Serum" Ethanol - 4.4.6.1 Report ethanol concentration in g/100cc and/or weight per volume (w/v) percent, depending on the sample history. - 4.4.6.2 When dilution is necessary, the overall mean results of analysis must be multiplied by the dilution factor. - 4.4.6.3 When reporting as g/100cc, report over all mean ethanol concentration, truncated to three decimal places (X.XXX), as grams of ethanol per 100cc of liquid \pm the uncertainty of measurement. - 4.4.7 Reporting of Qualitative Volatiles Results

-The qualitative presence of other volatiles such as acetone, isopropyl alcohol, methyl alcohol, toluene and formaldehyde will be noted on the analysis report following the ethyl alcohol results, if present.

-4.4.8 Comments for Analysis Report
+- 4.4.6 Unknown Liquids and "Serum" Ethanol - 4.4.6.1 Report ethanol concentration in g/100cc and/or weight per volume (w/v) percent, depending on the sample history. - 4.4.6.2 When dilution is necessary, the overall mean results of analysis must be multiplied by the dilution factor. - 4.4.6.3 When reporting as g/100cc, report over all mean ethanol concentration, truncated to three decimal places (X.XXX), as grams of ethanol per 100cc of liquid \pm the uncertainty of measurement. - 4.4.7 Reporting of Qualitative Volatiles Results - 4.4.7.1 Reporting qualitative volatiles is at the discretion of the analyst.
+If reported, other volatiles such as acetone, isopropyl alcohol, methyl alcohol, toluene and formaldehyde will be noted on the analysis report following the ethyl alcohol results, if present. - 4.4.7.2 The qualitative presence of fluorinated hydrocarbons, such as Difluoroethane, will be reported out as containing "fluorinated hydrocarbons".
+Further explanation of "fluorinated hydrocarbons" is at the discretion of the analyst. - 4.4.8 Comments for Analysis Report